Truth

 We are obsessed with honesty—in how we convey the product, how we conduct business, and how the product itself works.
 Truth is not a marketing position.
 It is an engineering constraint that shapes every system we build.

-If we cannot trace an answer back to its source, the system does not speak.
+If we cannot trace an answer back to the chart entry and literature behind it, the system does not speak.
 If evidence is missing, we say so.
 If confidence is low, we show the uncertainty.

 This is not philosophical hedging.
 It is how responsible systems must operate in healthcare, where a wrong answer can cost someone their health, their finances, or their life.